foundryvtt/crucible/docs/Spells/Essentials.md

-Spells found in D&D that may be worth implementing in some fashion into the spell system.
+Spells found in D&D that may be worth implementing in some fashion into Crucible.
 Many spells may be better off implemented in the talent tree, rather than as actual Crucible spells.

 ## Cantrips
 * Prestidigitation / Druidcraft / Thaumaturgy